uwspstar/FullStack/CSharp/Threading/readme.md

 ### How to use multithreading in .NET
 - Starting with the .NET Framework 4, the recommended way to utilize multithreading is to use ```Task Parallel Library``` (TPL) and ```Parallel LINQ``` (PLINQ).

+### ThreadPool
+-- Both TPL and PLINQ rely on the ThreadPool threads.
+The ```System.Threading.ThreadPool``` class provides a .NET application with a pool of worker threads.